 How I Learned to Love My Wife More Deeply

-How does a husband learn to show deeper love to his wife?
+How can a husband show deeper love to his wife?

 This past week my wife and I have had one of those “differences in opinion.”

 We went into that parallel universe in married life that is filled with logic and emotion, skewed to justify ourselves and protect our vulnerabilities, effectively barring us out of the each other’s heart.

 Now, it is important that I mention that it was my actions that caused the shift into this “twilight zone.”

 Relationship lessons learned

 One of the major triggers was the fact that my wife had asked me on Saturday to “help” her with the dishes.
 We were both at home and savoring the one day we had together in the house.

 I however was transfixed on the computer and only looked up late in the night, feeling too tired to wash dishes.